Ash-39284/portfolio-project/README.md

 `<textarea class="form-control" rows="5">`

+- Text not readable on header image.

+This issue here was that the introduction text on the header image was difficul to read in some places due to the colour change in the background image.

+To fix this I added an opaque grey background colour to the text.
+This now makes it easily readable across all devices.

+I used CSS code to fix this issue:

+`#hero-txt{
+    background-color: rgba(92, 114, 133, .9);
+}`

 # Deployment

 This project was built using VScode IDE.
 It was commited using Git and pushed to GitHub using the terminal to commit and push to the GitHub repository.